BRICK-AI-ORG/brickai/tutorial/PROJECT_DESIGN.md

-# Task App: Project Spec
+# BrickAI Property Hub: Project Spec

-TaskApp is a task management SaaS application built with Next.js and Supabase.
-It provides users with a clean interface to manage their tasks, complete with AI-powered task labeling and image attachments.
+BrickAI Property Hub is a SaaS application built with Next.js and Supabase.
+It provides users with a clean interface to manage their work, complete with AI-powered labeling and image attachments.

 ![image-task-app-architecture.png](images/image-task-app-architecture.png)